 The Amstelveen Puppet Theater is located in a former kindergarten school building and is home to a lot of creative performers in the world of puppetry.
 The theatre was founded in 1966 by the well-known hand puppeteer Jan Nelissen and for ten years he was the permanent and only puppeteer in theatre.
 The Amstelveen Puppet Theater is the only professional youth theatre with a puppet and object theatre as its main program.
-The theater wants to show as many sides as possible: hand puppet play, combination performances with actors and dolls, modern object play et cetera.
-Also music and movement theater performances, where the visual aspect is of paramount importance.
+The theatre wants to show as many sides as possible: hand puppet play, combination performances with actors and dolls, modern object play et cetera.
+Also music and movement theatre performances, where the visual aspect is of paramount importance.
 Pay a visit, especially if you’re visiting with kids and you’ll definitely have a lot of fun.
 For more info, visit https://amstelveenspoppentheater.nl/.

 Jan van der Togt Museum